Types of LLC: Everything You Need to Know

-A partnership is a type of business formation in which the individuals in the partnership must share both the risk and benefits that come with running the business.
-Partnerships could include the presence of general partners who would assume the burden of liability for any partnership debts and ultimately for all actions of the partnership.
-It should be noted that in a general partnership all partners are general partners.
-As such, all general partners must participate in the ongoing daily operations and will bear the responsibility for the debts and liabilities of the partnership.
+A partnership is a type of business in which the individuals in the partnership share both the risks and benefits that come with running the business.
+General partners assume liability for any partnership debts and ultimately for all actions of the partnership.
+It should be noted that in a general partnership, all partners are general partners.
+As such, all general partners must participate in the ongoing daily operations and will be responsible for the debts and liabilities of the partnership.

-A sole proprietorship that takes an action to bring on a partner will form a general partnership once that initial partner has been on boarded.
-General partnerships are similar to LLCS, except in a general partnership the general partners do not need to make required filings and they are not protected from liability.
+If a sole proprietor brings on a partner, his business is automatically converted to a general partnership.
+General partnerships are similar to LLCS except in a general partnership, the general partners do not need to make required filings and are not protected from liability.

 Understanding Limited Partnerships

-Given that limited partnerships are generally more expensive and complicated to establish than LLCs, most small business owners do not form limited partnerships.
-In addition, limited partnerships have limit the power of the limited partners to make decisions.
-As such, limited partnerships are frequently used for estate planning purposes.
-You may think of limited partnerships as a cross between an LLC and a general partnership.
+Limited partnerships are a cross between an LLC and a general partnership.
+Since limited partnerships are generally more expensive and complicated to establish than LLCs, most small business owners do not use this structure.
+In addition, limited partnerships limit the power of the limited partners to make decisions.
+As a result, limited partnerships are frequently used for estate planning.

 Which Business Type in Which State?